ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 While independent developers were virtually absent from the early 2000s Steam landscape, things began to shift dramatically in the 2010s.
 In 2010, only a quarter of the games with a Metacritic page were indie titles.
 By 2015, that share had soared past 66%, reflecting the growing accessibility of game development tools and digital distribution platforms.

+***Indie games on the market have been steadily increasing

 <figure>
   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/indie_vs_not_indie_by_year.json"></vegachart>